curusarn/ctu-fit-mi-paa/sat-problem/REPORT.md

 The boolean satisfiability problem is the problem of determining if there exists an interpretation that satisfies a given Boolean formula.<sup>[1]</sup>
 SAT is the first problem that was proven to be NP-complete.<sup>[1]</sup>

-SAT with weighted variables is variant of the problem where each variable has a given weight and the goal is to maximize sum of weights of variables that are true.
+SAT with weighted variables is variant of the problem where each variable has a given weight and the goal is to maximize the sum of weights of variables that are true.

 Exact definition and instructions: https://edux.fit.cvut.cz/courses/MI-PAA/homeworks/05/start